cca/cca_invenio/notes/upgrade.md

 - update Python packages
 - upgrade database
 - run upgrade script (e.g. "upgrade_scripts/migrate_10_0_to_11_0.py")
-- rebuild static assets? see `invenio assets` (not included below but must be necessary)
+- rebuild static assets? see `invenio-cli assets` and `invenio webpack` (not included below but must be necessary)

 The v10 and v11 upgrades below were performed with the "containerized" setup so they're not fully representative of an upgrade using the local/services setup. **TODO** practice an upgrade (11 -> 12?) with services setup